-Core Strategy policy: CS 17 - The Historic Environment

-Core Strategy objectives: OB3 - Urban and Rural Character and Distinctiveness
+Core Strategy policy: CS 17 - The Historic Environment Core Strategy objectives: OB3 - Urban and Rural Character and Distinctiveness OB26 - Urban Fabric and Public Realm

-3.14.10 At the Issues and Options stage, this issue was discussed as part of the Historic Built Environment (PP32).
+At the Issues and Options stage, this issue was discussed as part of the Historic Built Environment (PP32).
 Two of the options were based on the Local Plan approach.
 One was to continue using Local Plan policies and the other option was to combine these policies into a single policy.
 Both options combined were supported by more than 50% of the respondents.
-Policy PP14 combines Listed Buildings, conservation areas, scheduled monuments and archaeological sites, Historic Parks and Gardens and spaces and frontages in villages into a single Heritage Assets policy.
+Policy PP13 combines Listed Buildings, conservation areas, scheduled monuments and archaeological sites, and Historic Parks and Gardens in to Designated Heritage Assets.